merunga/hablemosquechua-web/english.md

 ## ¿what is [@hablemosquechua](https://twitter.com/hablemosquechua)?

-The [twitter account](https://twitter.com/hablemosquechua) es controlled by a robot, which -in collaboration with humans- reconnects dictionaries, drops ideas, starts dialogues, inserting quechua language into the social networks.
+The [twitter account](https://twitter.com/hablemosquechua) is controlled by a robot, which -in collaboration with humans- reconnects dictionaries, drops ideas, starts dialogues, inserting quechua language into the social networks.

 @hablemosquechua was born as an experiment/prototype at [@escuelab](http://twitter.com/escuelab){:target="_blank"} around middle 2011. a [video](http://www.youtube.com/watch?v=l4NFPkpkIzQ){:target="_blank"} tells the story.

-> In 2011, in less than 6 hours, the first functional version was deployed.
-> During its first 5 hours, the robot had surpassed the 100 first folowers triggered by a single twitt from [@escuelab](http://twitter.com/escuelab){:target="_blank"}...

 ## ¿what does @hablemosquechua do?

-- composes and emits spontaneously through twitter, frases that take words from quechua-spanish dictionaries.
+- composes and emits spontaneously through twitter, phrases that take words from quechua-spanish dictionaries.
-- works as an interactive dictionary to which you ask and replies over DM.
+- works as an interactive dictionary you mention while asking and replies to you over DM.
-- experiments in animating the users through vocabulary, grammar and other contests.
+- tries to animate the followers through vocabulary and grammar contests.
-- tracks the most active uses and congratulates them : )
+- tracks the most active uses and greet them : )
-- re-communicates other resources and services vincultade to quechua language.
+- re-communicates other resources and services vinculated to the quechua language.

-## ¿what does @hablemosquechua aim to?

-- to develop an trend to revalorating quechua language taking advantage from social networks.
-- explore artificial life / robot-community interaction as a startegy to maintain a language alive.
-- offer a kit of opensource services and solutiones to go and rescue other languages and dialects.

-¡We thank for your understanding!

-# ¿How does it work?
+## ¿How does it work?

-#How to use @hq?

 ### Users/Enthusiasts:
 * ¡Follow [@hablemosquechua](https://twitter.com/hablemosquechua){:target="_blank"} on Twitter!